Chris is one of the UK’s leading business IT journalists

-Specialist subjects: Robots & robotics; AI & machine learning; IoT; automation; autonomous systems; big data & analytics; business strategy; leadership; enterprise technology; tech policy; government; technology ethics and social impact; mobility; enterprise cloud; digital rights; surveillance; publishing; music & film distribution; collaboration; security; unified communications; space exploration & astrophysics; science; open source; sourcing.
+Specialist subjects: Robots & robotics; AI & machine learning; the IoT; automation; autonomous systems; driverless cars; smart cities; big data & analytics; business strategy; leadership; enterprise technology; tech policy; government; technology ethics and social impact; mobility; enterprise cloud; digital rights; surveillance; publishing; music & film distribution; collaboration; security; unified communications; space exploration & astrophysics; science; open source technology; sourcing.

 Appearances on: BBC1; BBC Radio 2; BBC local radio stations; ITN; Talk Radio; Incisive Media webinars.

 An original voice

 Chris has produced over 100 white papers and bespoke research projects for Incisive Media and other blue-chip companies, and has written an in-depth analyst report on Digital Rights for Juniper Research.
 His private clients include Innovate UK/UKRI, for whom he produces trade mission reports from different parts of the world.
 In 2022 he produced an in-depth online report on supply chain security for vendor WithSecure.

 Pundit, conference host, and public speaker

 Chris has been interviewed many times – on BBC1, Radio 2, local BBC stations, Sky TV, ITN, and Talk Radio, among others – about robotics and AI, and been quoted in the national press, including The Sun and Evening Standard.
 He has also appeared in numerous webinars and podcasts.

-Chris is an experienced public speaker and conference host, hosting events such as The Rise of the Machines for The Crowd in 2017, and the Space Innovation Congress and the Digital Marketing World Forum, and others on blockchain and IoT investment.
-He has also chaired panels at UC EXPO, Computing, and Businesscloud9 events, and giving speeches on robotics and AI at the Sensors Show (2017, NEC Birmingham), among many others.
+Chris is an experienced public speaker and conference host, hosting events such as The Rise of the Machines for The Crowd, the Space Innovation Congress, the Digital Marketing World Forum, and others on blockchain and IoT investment.
+He has also chaired panels at UC EXPO, Computing, and Businesscloud9 events, and given speeches on robotics and AI at the Sensors Show (2017, NEC Birmingham), among many others.
 As a robot expert and owner of a humanoid robot, Chris can incorporate real robots into his presentations.